deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 burr in his fur that he could find to complain about was their heaviness.

-Warhorse wasn't even breathing heavily when they stopped again.
+WARHORSE wasn't even breathing heavily when they stopped again.

 Regaari chittered a little on a surge of cynicism.
 Their resting spot was as stereotypical of a low-class world as could be—a gentle glade fed by a clean bubbling stream with a pool in which slender, silver little fish were undulating.
 Idyllic.

-Warhorse ignored it.
+WARHORSE ignored it.
 Instead he let Regaari off his back and shucked off the ruck, before examining the dressing on Regaari's arm.
 "Any pain or itching?" he asked.